Dynamic direct access of MSO query evaluation over strings: From direct access to counting: a matrix approach

 We can now conclude the proof by observing that $\cnt{\sem{\cA}(s)}$ is the number of runs from $q_0$ to some final state $q \in F$ over $s$ compatible with $\tau$.
 Hence, it is $\sum_{q \in F} P_n[q_0,q]$ by what precedes, which is $\vec{q}_0 \cdot M_s^\tau \cdot \vec{F}$. \end{proof}

 \paragraph{The algorithm} Now that we have defined the main technical tools, we can present the algorithm for the preprocessing and direct access of an unambiguous functional vset automaton~$\cA$ over a string $s = a_1 \ldots a_n$.
 For this purpose, we will assume here the existence of a data structure for maintaining the product of matrices $\{M_{a_i,i}^\tau\}_{i \in [n]}$ to then present and analyze the algorithms.
-In Section~\ref{sec:data_structure}, we will explain this data structure in full detail. \cristian{I shortened this intro to gain space.}
+Intuitively, the data structure will maintain the product of $\{M_{a_i,i}^\tau\}_{i \in [n]}$ in a well-balanced binary tree and, for each update of a matrix $M_{a_i,i}^\tau$, we will update the product by traversing a branch of such tree.
+In Section~\ref{sec:data_structure}, we will explain this data structure in full detail.
+Next, we define the interface of such data structure to then explain and analyze the main algorithm.

 Suppose the existence of a data structure $D$ that given values $n, m \in \bbN$ maintains $n$ square matrices $M_1, \ldots, M_n$ of size $m\times m$.
 This data structure supports three methods called $\dinit$, $\dset$, and $\dout$ which are defined as follows: \begin{itemize} \item $D \gets \dinit(M_1, \ldots, M_n)$: receive as input the initial $n$ matrices $M_1, \ldots, M_n$ of size $m \times m$ and initialize a data structure $D$ storing the matrices $M_1, \ldots, M_n$; \item $D' \gets \dset(D, j, M)$: receive as input a data structure $D$, a position $j \leq n$, an $m \times m$-matrix $M$, and output a data structure $D'$ that is equivalent to $D$ but its $j$-th matrix $M_j$ is replaced by $M$; and \item $M \gets \dout(D)$: receive as input a data structure $D$ storing matrices $M_1, \ldots, M_n$ and outputs a pointer to the matrix $M := M_1 \cdot \ldots \cdot M_n$, i.e., the product of the $n$ matrices. \end{itemize} Further, we assume that method $\dset$ is \emph{persistent}~\cite{driscoll1986making}, meaning that each call to $\dset$ produces a new data structure $D'$ without modifying the previous data structure $D$.